glynnbird/geoquiz/README.md

 ## Installing

-Clone the repository and run
+Clone the repository and run:

 ```
 cd geoquiz